Indian army hit by all time low morale, motivation

 “Subject to the ineligibility imposed by the statute itself, the Act recognises that all citizens are eligible for enrolment in regular army, and no discrimination has been made on the grounds of religion, race, caste, sex, descent, place of birth, residence or any of them,” the affidavit had said.

-“The assessment of the petitioner with regard to single castes based regiments is incorrect since Dogra, Garwal Rifles and Madras Regiment are not defined by caste but by region.
+“The assessment of the petitioner with regard to single castes based regimens is incorrect since Dogra, Garwal Rifles and Madras Regiment are not defined by caste but by region.

-These regiments are drawn from specified social and linguistic groups without reference to caste being the source of recruitment,” the affidavit had said.
+These regiments are drawn from specific social and linguistic groups without reference to caste being the source of recruitment,” the affidavit had said.

 The Army, however, admitted that certain regiments are composed and organized/grouped on reasonable classification lines but the overall process of recruitment is open to all classes.